kailash-manasarovar/statement/docs/timeline/2024/april.md

     ![hidden cameras](../../content/images/fake-accounts/hidden-cameras.png)

-    - In August, I respond to this terrible tweet thread that I have just read: https://x.com/1FRGVN/status/1823957507728896499.
+    - In August, I respond to this terrible tweet thread that I have just read: https://x.com/1FRGVN/status/1823957507728896499 and at that time I start to think seriously about the possibility of hidden cameras in my apartment.
+But not until then.

 ## Body cam